foundry-vtt-community/wiki.js/development/api/sockets.md

 The arguments of the acknowledgement callback are the same arguments that all other connected clients would get from the broadcast.
 Note that this is *not* the same as being able to fully `await` any actions taken on the other clients - you would need a *second* socket event, sent by the other clients, to handle that.

 ## Specific Use Cases

+Here are some helpful tips and tricks when working with sockets.

 ### Handling many kinds of events from one package